Clavogaster virescens: Taxonomy and naming

-Etomology
+Etymology

-In the botanical name the epithet 'virescens' means to grow green or verdant like copper rust, and refers to the greenish blue colour of the pouch.
+The species epithet virescens means to grow green or verdant like copper rust, and refers to the greenish blue colour of the pouch.

 Description

-The cap or pileus forms an elongated pouch measuring approximately 20x60 mm, it is powder blue, purplish blue or greenish, smooth and glabrous or pitted and furrowed, sometimes long and quite narrow, and usually tapered towards the apex.
+The cap or pileus forms an elongated pouch measuring approximately 20 × 60 mm, it is powder blue, purplish blue or greenish, smooth and glabrous or pitted and furrowed, sometimes long and quite narrow, and usually tapered towards the apex.
 The base can be attached to the stem then become free as it lifts slightly away, or remain attached and smoothly transition into the stem.
 The feeling of the pouch is somewhat rubbery and cartilaginous, and it is very slippery when wet; The stem is whitish to yellowish, often a more vibrant yellow towards the base, solid, smooth and stout, widening towards the pouch, often short, sometimes a little shiny or reflective, with a smooth or slightly slippery feel; Inside the pouch the gleba are enclosed inside a purple-brown sack-like layer within the pouch wall, in a regular, chambered cell-like structure, laterally compressed, brown, reddish brown or lighter red, rarely rust-coloured or orange.
 The fruitbodies grow in forests on rotting wood on or near the forest floor, solitary or in small to large scattered groups.